 No 20 – A very capable watercolour by Ballina artist, poet and polymath Jean Folan showing a lakeside jetty.
 She took up watercolour painting in her late 60s as an aside from the pain of a damaged foot.
 We swapped paintings some years ago.
 I gave her one of Julie Potter’s, the daughter of Paraic Potter, the Sligo painter and musician, more for her early talents than anything else.

 No 22 – A pretty oil painting of a bowl of flowers set in a box frame by Michael Ewing, the celebrated picture framer from Knockvicar.
-I am unsure of its origins and do not know the artist.
-It just appeared one day.
+Title is “Still Life” painted by Pam Cunningham of Heaton Chapel, Stockport which I bought in an exhibition in Stockport in1997

-No 23 – A watercolour and sketch of a working man sat at a bar in a Dublin pub reading the newspaper and drinking a pint of plain.
-I have often been in that position, thinking of life, catching up on time and taking time away to let it catch up with you.
+No 23 – A watercolour and sketch of a working man sat at a bar in a Dublin pub reading the newspaper and drinking a pint of plain entitled”Pint And A Bet” I have often been in that position, thinking of life, catching up on time and taking time away to let it catch up with you.

-No 25 – Another Hogan waterclour of the front elevation of Davy Byrne’s pub on Duke Street in Dublin.
-This pub is famous for its appearance in James Joyce’s Ulysses when Leopold Bloom stopped to quench his thirst on his24 hour stroll round Dublin.
+No 25 – Another Hogan watercolour of the front elevation of Davy Byrne’s pub on Duke Street in Dublin.
+This pub is famous for its appearance in James Joyce’s Ulysses when Leopold Bloom stopped to quench his thirst on his 24 hour stroll around Dublin.
 Years ago I knew the manager there.
-He was first cousin of an employee of mine from Newport in Mayo.
-Helen and myself were out shopping one morning and about 10,30am the drouth was on me, so we knocked on the closed door of this establishment.
-My acquaintance answered and told us that they did not open until 11.00am but he said “come in and have a drink whilst you wait”.
+He was the first cousin of an employee of mine from Newport in Mayo.
+Helen and I were out shopping one morning and about 10,30am the drouth was on me, so we knocked on the closed door of this establishment.
+My acquaintance answered and told us that they did not open until 11.00 am but he said: “come in and have a drink whilst you wait”.
 We did and had three and washed down a plate of oysters as well.
 The story goes that the Behan family, painters but not artists of distinction except perhaps of the piss genre, decorated the place at some stage.
 After leaving this establishment we walked up to the Athena Gallery on the corner and spotted Marie Carroll’s fairground extravaganza.
 The story is history and explained previously.
 Now looking back I feel I was part of Leopold’s walk.

 No 26 – And high above the front door are two of Annabel Langrish’s specials.
-The first is a still life of a garden chair with vegetation in masses growing around it.
-The blue of the chair is wonderful and many observer has mentioned it.
+The first is a still life of a garden chair, entitled “Blue Chair” with vegetation in masses growing around it.
+The blue of the chair is wonderful and many an observer has mentioned it.

-No 27 – This is a view taken by Annabel through her kitchen window into the garden of the old farmhouse where she lived in Corrigeenroe. again the colours great.
-Corrigeenroe is a marvellous little village at the top end of Loch Ce where my youngest son spent a year in the quaint little village school later his five nehews and nieces tarried there.
+No 27 – This is a view taken by Annabel through her kitchen window into the garden of the old farmhouse where she lived in Corrigeenroe entitled “Out The Window” again the colours are great.
+Corrigeenroe is a marvellous little village at the top end of Loch Ce where my youngest son spent a year in the quaint little village school later his five nephews and nieces tarried there.
 It means in English Little Red Rock.
 Both No 26 and 27 I bought from her farmhouse/studio in the village.